 Oldham Position: The Joint DPD set out a housing requirement of 289 dwellings to be delivered per year net of clearance.
-Since 2018/19 the housing requirement has now been superseded by the standard methodology as introduced by the Ministry of Housing and Local Government (MHCLG) for calculating local housing need.
-Oldham's current local housing need based on this standard methodology is 692 new homes per year.
+For 2018/19 the housing requirement was superseded by the standard methodology as introduced by the Ministry of Housing and Local Government (MHCLG) for calculating local housing need.
+In December 2020, MHCLG introduced a new methodology for calculating local housing need (4).
+Oldham's current local housing need based on the updated methodology is now 693 new homes per year.
+As this housing requirement was introduced after the monitoring period, it will apply from December 2020 onwards, including when considering the projected 5-year housing land supply.